Elevating The Home Builder Customer Experience

 • Relatively long sales cycles

-• A high-ticket purchase (perhaps the highest most people will ever make)
+• A high-ticket purchase (perhaps the highest most people will ever make and one they do not make often)

 Naturally, this means the customer journey takes longer and matters more.
 It also means you have increased opportunities to make the experience an exceptional one.
-Rather than a short-lived sales cycle, home builders have a significant period to connect with their buyers, deeply understand their needs and build long-lasting client relationships.
+Rather than a short-lived sales cycle, home builders have a significant period to connect with their home buyers and realtors, deeply understand their needs and build long-lasting client relationships.
+It also provides home builders the perfect opportunity to earn referrals from their home buyers, homeowners and realtor partners.

 Why Does it Matter?